sap-tutorials/abap-core-development/tutorials/abap-extensibility-cbo-ui-generation/abap-extensibility-cbo-ui-generation.md

 **Additional Info**
 > - **UI Generation** and later done **UI Adaptation** are so called **In-App Extensibility** features done completely inside an SAP S/4HANA Cloud system.
 They are functionality with limited possibilities.
 Alternatively a UI with all SAPUI5 options can be developed with **SAP Business Application Studio** (see tutorial group [Create an SAP Fiori App and Deploy it to SAP S/4HANA Cloud](group.abap-custom-ui-s4hana-cloud)).
-> - Tutorial last updated with SAP S/4HANA Cloud Release 2302
+> - Tutorial last checked for feasibility with SAP S/4HANA Cloud Release 2408

 **Our Example**